zsuroy/lru-clip/README.md

 - **Multi-format Support** - Text, Markdown, images, videos, audio files and more
 - **Smart Caching** - Automatic LRU-based cleanup with pinning capability
 - **Secure Sharing** - Granular access controls (public/private/encrypted)
+- **Anonymous Access** - Use without registration with configurable limits
 - **Cross-platform** - Web-first with API for all your devices

 ### Advanced Capabilities